Flowers, Plants and Animals – Jamaica Wildlife

 There are many reptiles that call Jamaica home, the largest of which is the non-aggressive American Crocodile, whose presence is isolated to the Black River and surrounding area (southwest coast of the island).
 Lizards such as anoles, iguanas and snakes such as racers and the Jamaica Boa Constrictor are also common.
 That said, none of Jamaica’s snakes are dangerously venomous to humans.

 Jamaican waters contain coral reefs and plenty of fish and other sea life.
 Some of the more common corals include elkhorn, red cauliflower, brain, torch, flowerpot, star and bubble coral.
 There’s also sea fans, sea cucumbers as well as carpet, green and purple sea anemone on the ocean floor.
 Local fish include angel, box, goat, puffer and king fish, squirrelfish, clownfish, parrotfish, butterflyfish as well as jack, anthias, basslets, barjacks, barracudas, chromis, wrasses, mackerel, whiting, bonito and tuna.
 The sea also contains seahorses, eels, stingrays, eagle rays, sea turtles, west indian manatee, rock lobsters as well as nurse sharks.

-Inland, Jamaica’s Lakes and waterways are home to freshwater gobies, killifish, snook, jewfish, snapper and mountain mullet.
+Inland, Jamaica’s multiple lakes and waterways are home to freshwater gobies, killifish, snook, jewfish, snapper and mountain mullet.

 Please note that the brown recluse spider (aka violin spider) can be found on the island.
 This is a highly venomous spider that is also found in many southern US states.
 Jamaica is also home to the mildly (non-lethal) venomous banana spider.
 Neither of these arachnids are usually encountered by vacationers.